simoneboscolo99/5K_JFS/Tutorial.md

 `translation(vector)`

-`rotationX(value)`
+`rotationX(angle)`

 analogous for `rotationY` and `rotationZ`.
+Be careful: the angle must be specified in degrees, not radians!

-Transformations can be combined via a `*`.
+Transformations can be combined via the `*` symbol.
 Pay attention to the order, since some trasformations are not commutative.
 If you don't need any transformation, just write the word 'identity'.

 example:
-  rotationX(35.2)     or similarly      float angle(35.2)
+  *rotationX(35.2)*     or similarly      *float angle(35.2)*
-                                        rotationX(angle)
+                                        *rotationX(angle)*

 ## Cameras